 Make sure you sit down and think about which colors would work best on your site.
 Your colors should match your brand, and there should be reasoning behind every choice.
 Are you re-imagining your business’ visual branding, goals, or audience for 2020?
 If so, it’s a good idea to adapt your color scheme to reflect this new direction.

-As Kevin Murray, Managing Director at Greenlight Digital, pointed out:
+As Kevin Murray, Managing Director at Greenlight Commerce, pointed out: